crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <h3 id="analytics-use-case">Analytics</h3>

-When running an application in production, we usually want to understand how its the end-users are using it in order to better shape it (e.g., invest most effort into most used features to make them more appealing and more useful, what features to discard as they are not used as much as expected, etc.).
+When running an application in production, we usually want to understand how its end-users are using it in order to better shape it (e.g., invest most effort into most used features to make them more appealing and more useful, what features to discard as they are not used as much as expected, etc.).
 Structured logging can be used as a tool to get such data; this does not mean that no other analytics tool should be used, it's just that employing this one is very easy and it can offer good results without much effort.

 <h4 id="identify-most-used-application-features">Identify most used application features</h4>